 - Fire: No change in emergency response; no fire inspections, no burn permits or other permits being issued.

-- Parks: Park buildings, including public restrooms, will be closed until further notice.
-Port-a-pottys are available for public use.
-All park playgrounds will remain open, but use of the play equipment is discouraged.
+- Parks: Park reservations can now be made, to book a reservation visit, www.cityoframsey.com/reserveonline.
+All park playgrounds and restrooms are open, but use of the play equipment is discouraged.
 Garbage containers will be monitored and emptied as needed.
-All park and recreation programs have been suspended until further notice.

 - Police: The Ramsey Police Department is fully staffed and responding to all calls for service as before.
 If you have an emergency call 911.
 For non-emergencies call dispatch at 763-427-1212 (to reach an officer).
-During this state of emergency our police lobby is closed.
 You can contact our Police Department’s administrative office at 763-427-6812 or via email.

-On Tuesday, May 26, the Ramsey Municipal Center, police lobby, and Fire Station No. 1 will be opened to the public with certain restrictions, consistent with the Governor’s guidelines.
-We have been informed by the Anoka County License Center that they will be open to the public by appointment only, starting on Monday, June 1.
-For more details, please see the May 20th message from Mayor LeTourneau.
+The Ramsey Municipal Center, police lobby, and Fire Station No. 1 are open to the public with certain restrictions, consistent with the Governor’s guidelines.
+The Anoka County License Center is open to the public by appointment only.
+To make an appointment visit, www.anokacounty.us/license.

 Emergency services continue to operate as normal.
 As always, in the event of an emergency, please dial 911.